ReiMoogan/UniScraper/README.md

 ## But why?
 Why not?

-Well, Elulucian Banner decided to update to a slightly more modern interface, meaning you *kinda* get JSON output.
+Well, Ellucian Banner decided to update to a slightly more modern interface, meaning you *kinda* get JSON output.
 Better than HTML parsing, until you realize they mixed that in.
 Honestly, I developed this repo because I wanted play with databases.